Ga naar inhoud

 Data sovereignty in 2026: more than “data is in the EU”

 May 2026 update.
-“Data sovereignty” appears in almost every tender and security questionnaire.
-In the Netherlands the bar is rising: not only EU hosting, but demonstrable control over flows, encryption and vendor access outside the EEA.
+Data sovereignty appears in almost every tender and security questionnaire.
+In the Netherlands the shift is toward demonstrable control over data flows, encryption and vendor access outside the EEA — not EU hosting labels alone.

-What buyers mean
+What customers mean

-• primary storage and backups inside the EU/EEA;
+• primary storage and backups within EU/EEA;

 • transparency on subprocessors and support access;